jerik/jerik.github.io/getStartedKibana4.md

-# Get started with kibana4
+# Getting started with kibana4
-Short tutorial how to get started with kibana on OSX for rookies (like me at this topic)
+Short tutorial how to get started with kibana on OSX for rookies (like me at this topic).
+This does not cover logstash.
+Logstash is covered on [Get started with Logstash 2.4]( getStartedLogstash2.4.md )

 # Install (on *nix flavours)
 - elasitcsearch